vivekmadan/CPlayer/README.md

 - Create an API Gateway which can serve UI and API Request from same host

 - Building the Favourite Service
-   1. Building a server in Spring Boot to facilitate CRUD operation over favourite players stored in MySQL
+   1. Building a server in Spring Boot to facilitate CRUD operation over favourite players stored in MongoDB
    2. Writing Swagger Documentation
    3. Build a Producer for RabbitMQ which
       i.
 Produces events like what user added to favourite list